Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 or even assets I already had when I started?" you may ask.
 That's where the different account types come in.

-In double-entry accounting accounts are not only where money is (asset accounts) but also where it comes from (income accounts), where it went (expense accounts), where it's going to go (liability accounts) and where it has come from in the past (equity accounts).
+In double-entry accounting, accounts are not only where money is (asset accounts) but also where it comes from (income accounts), where it went (expense accounts), where it's going to go (liability accounts) and where it has come from in the past (equity accounts).

-These 5 base types: Assets, Income, Expenses, Liabilities and Equity are also enforced by beancount.
+These 5 base types: `Assets`, `Income`, `Expenses`, `Liabilities` and `Equity` are also enforced by beancount.
 Any valid account name must start with one of these as its root.

 #### Assets & Liabilities

 Assets and liabilities are opposites and the simplest account types.
-Asset are everything you have in your posession, even if you owe to someone and liabilities are everything you owe someone.
+Asset are everything you have in your posession, even if you owe it to someone and liabilities are everything you owe someone.
 For example when you borrow $10,000.00 worth of coins on a lending protocol you'd book both assets and liabilities, because you're both getting the tokens you're borrowing but you're creating debt: